mAbdurahmanS/mAbdurahmanS/README.md

 ## Muhammad Abdurahman Salsabil
 Im BILL from Indonesia.
 I'm a Software Engineering, Android Developer.
 I also made IOT for the comunity, and became a traineer to teach at other SMK.
-You can check out my Instagram at https://www.instagram.com/bills.ty1/ or https://www.youtube.com/channel/UCLrZJ7uUZ_7f9UZt6RxVTEA
+You can check out my LinkedIn at https://www.linkedin.com/in/muhammad-abdurahman-salsabil-9152b51b3/ or my Youtube Channel at https://www.youtube.com/channel/UCLrZJ7uUZ_7f9UZt6RxVTEA

 ## Skills and Experience
 * 💻 Java/ Kotlin/ C++/ PHP/ JS